nikolakopoulos/Personalized-Diffusions/README.md

    -dataset=string
       Specifies the dataset to be used.
         The dataset name is assumed to correspond to the name of the dataset folder in data/in and data/out directories.
-        The default value is ml1m

    -max_walk=int
       Specifies that length of the personalized item exploration walks.
-      The default value is 5
+      The default value is 6

    -strategy=string
       Available options are: